meshplay/meshplay/CONTRIBUTING.md

 make ui-build
 ```

-### Build and run Meshery Server
+### Build and run Meshplay Server

-To build & run Meshery Server:
+To build & run Meshplay Server:

 ```
 make server
 ```

-Now that the UI code is built, Meshery UI will be available at `http://localhost:9081`.
+Now that the UI code is built, Meshplay UI will be available at `http://localhost:9081`.
 Any time changes are made to the UI code, the above code will have to run to rebuild the UI.

 ### UI Development Server